Classics and Public Policy

 This book is the first to connect Classics with Public Policy, opening up discussion of the study and application of Classics in, and for, policy communities across the United Kingdom.

-This volume is of interest for anyone studying or working in the fields of Classics and Public Policy, particularly in the UK.
+This volume is of interest to anyone studying or working in the fields of Classics and public policy, particularly in the UK.

-Arlene Holmes-Henderson MBE is Professor of Classics Education and Public Policy at Durham University and Founder-director of the Durham Centre for Classics Education Research and EngagementS (CERES).
+Arlene Holmes-Henderson MBE is a Professor of Classics Education and Public Policy at Durham University and founder-director of the Durham Centre for Classics Education Research and EngagementS (CERES).
+In 2026, she was awarded the Classical Association Prize in recognition of her outstanding contributions to the promotion of Classics in the UK, including her pioneering work to better connect Classics and Public Policy.